spatie/vue-save-state/README.md

         getSaveStateConfig() {
             return {
-                'cacheKey': 'nameOfYouComponent',
+                'cacheKey': 'nameOfYourComponent',
             };
         },
     },
 }
 ```

 With these steps done any change to the state of your component will get written to local storage.
 The value given in `cacheKey` determines to which key in local storage the state of this component will get written.
-When the component is created it'll restore it's state from local storage.
+When the component is created it'll restore its state from local storage.

 There's also a configuration option to determine which properties of the state should be saved/restored: